Skip to content

 ⭐⭐⭐⭐ Recover older versions of files within 30 days.
 Business plans with Google Vault can hold data forever.

-Google Drive gives you more storage space for free, but it's shared with email and photo storage
+Google Drive gives you more storage space for free and cheaper paid plans

 Both Google and Dropbox offer you some free file storage, but Google's free plan is far more generous.